keeganwhite/traefik-ssl-with-route-53-and-letsencrypt/README.md

-# traefik-ssl-with-route-53-and-letsencrypt
+# Automated SSL Generation for Traefik with Let's Encrypt amd Route 53
-Set up Traefik with SSL using Let's Encrypt and a Route 53 domain
+Set up Traefik with SSL using Let's Encrypt and a Route 53 domain.

+## Run the code